AMSA's 20th Annual Poster Session & Project Exhibition: Share Your Story!

 Ethical considerations for subjects should be mentioned, if applicable.

 No charts, graphs, special characters, or formatting will be possible using the online abstract submission form.
 You must write your abstract in text paragraphs to avoid formatting errors online.
-If an image or sound file is essential to a Creative Arts Project abstract, the file must be sent directly to Dr. Jeff Koetje (firstname.lastname@example.org) and Dr. Aliye Runyan (email@example.com).
+If an image or sound file is essential to a Creative Arts Project abstract, the file must be sent directly to Dr. Jeff Koetje (email@example.com) and Rachel Glassford (firstname.lastname@example.org).

 Abstracts will be considered in batches according to the following submission deadlines: